Ayash432/Online-Voting-System/README.md

 #Prerequisites

 - Node.js 18.0 or higher
-- PostgreSQL 15.0 or higher
+- PostgreSQL 15.0 or higher or any other
 - Git

   1. Download the Repository